SmilePlease

 Are these prints safe for framing?

 Absolutely.
-Our lustre finish is ideal for framing—it reduces glare from glass and won't stick to the frame.
+Our lustre finish is ideal for framing—it reduces glare from glass and will not stick to the frame.
 Many professional framers specifically recommend lustre prints for portraits.

 What if my prints arrive damaged?